samuelnale/gaiaUCDs/README.md

 # gaiaUCDs

 First of all, please DO NOT move or rename the "basic" files and folders.
-Probably this program will work only under Linux environments.
+Probably this program will work only under Linux OS.

 #################### Description ####################